nwtime/ntpwww/content/en/ntpfaq/NTP-s-trbl-general.md

 #### 8.2.3.3.
 I waited a long time, still server not working

-If you have waited for more than 20 minutes since startup of `xntpd`, it's time for monitoring `xntp`.
-First you should verify that your daemon is [still running](NTP-s-trbl-general.htm#Q-MON-DAEMON-RUNNING)).
-In any case you should also check your `syslog` for messages from `xntpd`.
+If you have waited for more than 20 minutes since startup of `ntpd`, it's time for monitoring `ntpd`.
+First you should verify that your daemon is [still running](#8211-how-can-i-check-that-ntpd-is-up-and-running).
+In any case you should also check your `syslog` for messages from `ntpd`.
 Messages found there are influenced by the `logconfig` statement in `/etc/ntp.conf` and by your `/etc/syslog.conf`.

-If you still have no clue of what's going wrong, you should contact `xntpd` with one of the frontend programs named `ntpq` and `xntpdc`.
+If you still have no clue of what's going wrong, you should contact `ntpd` with one of the frontend programs named `ntpq` and `ntpdc`.
 One of the easiest ways to get a first impression of the daemon's status is:

-1. Run `ntpq -p` on the host where `xntpd` is running, or specify the host name at the end of the command line for a remote host (e.g. <code>ntpq -p _hostname_</code>).
+1. Run `ntpq -p` on the host where `ntpd` is running, or specify the host name at the end of the command line for a remote host (e.g. <code>ntpq -p _hostname_</code>).
 This command will show you the number and the status of your configured or otherwise used time references.
-2. Run `ntpq -c as` in a similar way to see what `xntpd` thinks of these time references.
+2. Run `ntpq -c as` in a similar way to see what `ntpd` thinks of these time references.

 If the above does not explain your problem, use `ntpq -p` to quickly inspect configured time sources, reachability, delay, and dispersion.
 Basically the reachability should be `377` for full reachability (an octal value).
 The delay should be positive, but small, depending on your network technology.
 Dispersion should be below `1000` (1 second) for at least one server.
 One of the servers should be marked with a `*`.

-Here's another example taken from [David Dalton](NTP-a-faq.htm#AU-DD)'s NTP Primer (<NTPv3):
+Here's another example taken from David Dalton's NTP Primer (NTPv3):

 <pre>remote  refid   st t when poll reach   delay   offset    disp
 =========================================================================